Nazariy Rusyn: Legia Warsaw

 On 23 February 2021, Rusyn moved to Polish club Legia Warsaw, on a loan deal until December 2021, joining his compatriot Artem Shabanov.
 The deal included an option to buy.
 On 3 March 2021, he made his debut for Legia in a 1–2 Polish Cup defeat against Piast Gliwice at the Stadion Wojska Polskiego.
 On 6 April 2021, after refusing to partake in Legia II's match against Legionovia Legionowo three days prior, Rusyn was moved to the reserve team for two weeks.

 Sunderland

 On 1 September 2023, Sunderland announced the transfer of Rusyn on a four-year contract for an undisclosed fee.
 On 24 September, he made his debut for the club in a 1–0 home defeat to Cardiff.
 On 1 January 2024, Rusyn scored his first goal for Sunderland in a 2–0 home win against Preston.

 Hajduk Split

 On 25 January 2025, Hajduk Split announced Rusyn's loan move until the end of season.

 Arka Gdynia

 On 2 September 2025, Rusyn was sent on loan to Polish club Arka Gdynia for the remainder of the season.

+Karpaty Lviv

+On 1 July 2026, Rusyn returned to Ukraine, joining Karpaty Lviv on a three-year contract with an option for a fourth.